apache/royale-docs/compiler.md

 Turn your source code into one or more compiled outputs

-Royale provide a compiler and a command-line debugger to turn your source code into the required output.
-The compiler takes [AS3](features/as3) & [MXML](features/mxml) (and CSS) as inputs.
+Royale provides a compiler (some call it a transpiler or cross-compiler) and a command-line debugger to turn your source code into compiled output you can share with users.
+The compiler takes [AS3](features/as3), [MXML](features/mxml), and CSS as inputs.

-The main output of the compiler is **JavaScript** (some call it a transpiler or cross-compiler).
-The compiler can also output **SWFs** for the **Adobe Flash** runtimes.
+The main output of the compiler is **JavaScript**.
+The compiler can also output **SWF**s for the **Adobe Flash** and **AIR** runtimes.
 There is some initial work on **Web Assembly** output.

-> The compiler has been designed to make it relatively straightforward to add additional output formats.
+> It is relatively straightforward to add additional output formats to the compiler.

-The code is based on the ActionScript Compiler 2.0 donated to Apache by Adobe.
+The code is based on the <a href="https://www.adobe.com/content/dam/acom/en/devnet/air/pdfs/adobe-actionscript-compiler-20-release-notes.pdf" target="_blank">ActionScript Compiler 2.0</a> that Adobe donated to Apache.
 The SWF output was pretty much working at the time of donation.
-The JavaScript output code is a new implementation by Apache committers
+Volunteers working on the Apache Flex and Royale projects have created the JavaScript output code.

 ## User Guide

 The Royale Compiler does many things besides compile **MXML** and **ActionScript** into **JavaScript** and/or **SWF**.
-But if that's all you want to do, you can use the compiler with **Apache Maven**, **Apache Ant**, several **IDEs**, **NPM** and the command-line.
+But if that's all you want to do, you can use the compiler with <a href="https://maven.apache.org/" target="_blank">Apache Maven</a>, <a href="https://ant.apache.org/" target="_blank">Apache Ant</a>, several [IDEs](development-tools.html), <a href="https://www.npmjs.com/" target="_blank">npm</a> and through the command-line.
 Below are some pointers to getting started:

 ### Apache Maven